Go Daddy, Google Ban Neo-Nazi Website That Trolled Charlottesville Victim

 MOUNTAIN VIEW (CBS SF) — Web host Go Daddy gave The Daily Stormer 24 hours to move its domain after the site’s founder described the Charlottesville victim as “a fat, childless, 32-year-old slut.”

+Heather Heyer was killed Saturday when a man drove his car into a crowd of counter-protesters at a rally organized by white supremacists in Virginia.

-The neo-Nazi website was born from its rallying support for George Zimmerman, the man accused of killing Trayvon Martin.
-Strong language is woven into its headlines, disparaging Jews, blacks and others.
+The neo-Nazi website was founded by Andrew Anglin, an ardent Trump supporter.
+Strong language is woven into its headlines, disparaging Jews, blacks and other groups.
 The headline calling Heather Heyer “fat” on Stormer’s front page is juxtaposed with another about “fat, white skanks in Morocco,” and a course at Princeton that fights “fat phobia.”
-Its founder, Andrew Anglin is an avowed Trump supporter.

-“We informed The Daily Stormer that they have 24 hours to move the deomain to another provider, as they have violated our terms of service,” tweeted Go Daddy on Sunday.
+“We informed The Daily Stormer that they have 24 hours to move the domain to another provider, as they have violated our terms of service,” tweeted Go Daddy on Sunday.

 We informed The Daily Stormer that they have 24 hours to move the domain to another provider, as they have violated our terms of service.